yjg30737/pyqt-search-bar/README.md

 #### Result

-<b>Note: This is very first version, so it is different to current one especially the buttons' icon.</b>
+<b>Note: Previews at the result are very first version of them, so those are quite different to current one especially the buttons' icons.</b>

 Result that label, close button exist